-TOS was first linked to topical PGA use in 2014 during a case-control study,10 following which TOS has been characterised as a symptom of PAPS.32 However, TOS may be more adequately characterised as a sequela of PAPS, arising from the PAPS-associated orbital fat atrophy.
-Nevertheless, further research is required to better characterise TOS, its association with PAPS and its clinical impact.
+TOS was first linked to topical PGA use in 2014 during a case-control study, following which TOS has been characterised as a symptom of PAPS.
+However, TOS may be more adequately characterised as a sequela of PAPS, arising from the PAPS-associated orbital fat atrophy.
+TOS is therefore a serious clinical challenge.
+Further research is required to better characterise TOS, its association with PAPS and its clinical impact on treatment.